chocolatey-archive/puppet-chocolatey/README.md

 (**Property**: This parameter represents a concrete state on the target system.)

-Specifies an option to specify whether this source should explicitly bypass any explicitly or system configured proxies.
+Specifies an option for whether this source should explicitly bypass system configured proxies.
 Requires at least Chocolatey v0.10.4.
 Defaults to `false`.